link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 particularly where session management is tightly coupled with business logic and handled locally within the service instance.

 A typical application of this can be found in certain gaming systems.
-Here, individual game service instances often manage and validate sessions locally.
-In such cases, a specific session code is typically valid only within the instance that issued or currently manages it, rather than being universally valid across all instances.
+A specific session code is typically valid only within the instance that issued or currently manages it, rather than being universally valid across all instances.

 ```d2